Chicken Piccata with Green Beans

 How to Make Chicken Piccata

-Chicken piccata is super simple!
-It really helps to have all of your ingredients measured and laid out before cooking.
-From there, it’s just cooking the various ingredients in a skillet until done.
+My easy chicken piccata recipe is simple, but it really helps to have all of your ingredients measured and laid out before cooking.
+Then, you just cook the various ingredients in a skillet until done.

-• Marinate the chicken: In a mixing bowl, combine half of the wine with a teaspoon of cornstarch, half a teaspoon of salt, and a fourth of a teaspoon of freshly ground black pepper.
-Add the chicken breasts to the sauce, and toss to evenly coat.
+2. Marinate: In a mixing bowl, combine half of the wine with a teaspoon of cornstarch, half a teaspoon of salt, and a fourth of a teaspoon of freshly ground black pepper.
+Add the chicken to the sauce, and toss to evenly coat.
 Set aside.

 • Cut the Chicken into Cutlets: To get the chicken nice and thin, it can be helpful to cut the chicken breasts in half, starting at the thicker edge and cutting through the middle.
 Then, pound as needed to make ¼-inch thin pieces.